 You can use this page as a guide and make calculations based on your situation to arrive at an estimate of your costs to buy.
 When you work with us, we will provide you with a much more precise estimate of closing costs as soon as you narrow in on possible options.

 Standard federal Closing Documents are used to list and calculate the collection and payment of all costs associated with the real estate transaction.
 The mortgage and all closing costs are added/subtracted from the contracted purchase price to arrive at a "bottom line" number that the buyer pays at closing to complete the deal.
 That amount is usually wired directly to the closing attorney from the buyers' bank.
-Some attorneys will accept a cashier's (bank) check to closing made out to the closing attorney for smaller amounts.
+Some attorneys will prefer a cashier's (bank) check made out to the closing attorney.

 The Example column below shows typical numbers for a conventional (not FHA/VA/USDA) loan for 80% @ 4.5% interest with a closing date of May 15th, annual property taxes of $2000 and annual home owners' insurance of $780, This is just an example.
 Additional rules and fees may apply to VA, FHA, USDA and other types of loans.
 In this example, the buyer agrees to pay $250,000 for the house and writes a check for $2500 of earnest money (to the realty company to be held in an escrow account) and $300 as a due diligence fee (paid to the seller) at the time the offer is made.
 Everything is negotiable.